UWNetworksLab/libfte/README.md

 As one example we can't have |L(R_in)| > |L(R_out)|, otherwise encryption is not injective.
 Checks are performed within LibFTE to ensure impossible schemes result in an error.

-See "LibFTE details" below, for more information.

 Quickstart
 ----------

 ### Platforms

+* OSX 10.9.2 64-bit
-* OSX 10.9.2, 64-bit, Xcode 5.1.1, Apple LLVM version 5.1
+    * Xcode 5.1.1, Apple LLVM version 5.1
+    * GMP installed from homebrew
+* Ubuntu 14.04 32-bit
-* Ubuntu 14.04, 32-bit, emscripten 1.18.0 compiled from source, build-essential
+    * compiler: emscripten 1.18.0 compiled from source
+    * packages: ```build-essential```
+    * GMP compiled from source

 ### Building